The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Targeting section

-The targeting section contains recommendations that affiliates should follow.
-These recommendations include Language, Device, and Channels.
+The targeting section contains specifications that affiliates should follow.
+These recommendations include Device and Channels.

 Trackdesk is intuitive for payouts to affiliates.
 Payouts are structured to give you the ability to customize them to your liking.